2010 United States House of Representatives elections in North Carolina: District 8

 The 8th district included parts of Charlotte, Concord and Fayetteville.
-The district's population was 58 percent white, 28 percent black and 9 percent Hispanic (see Race and ethnicity in the United States Census); 82 percent were high school graduates and 20 percent had received a bachelor's degree or higher.
+The district's population was 58 percent white, 28 percent black and 9 percent Hispanic (see race and ethnicity in the United States census); 82 percent were high school graduates and 20 percent had received a bachelor's degree or higher.
 Its median income was $43,227.
 In the 2008 presidential election the district gave 52 percent of its vote to Democratic nominee Barack Obama and 47 percent to Republican nominee John McCain.
-In 2010 the district had a Cook Partisan Voting Index of R+2.

 Democrat Larry Kissell, who took office in 2009, was the incumbent.
 Kissell was elected in 2008 with 55 percent of the vote.
 In 2010 Kissell's opponent in the general election was Republican nominee Harold Johnson, a sportscaster.
 Libertarian Party nominee Thomas Hill also ran.
 Nancy Shakir, a retired teacher, also sought the Democratic nomination.
 Lee Cornelison, an accountant and Vietnam veteran; Tim D'Annunzio, a business owner and former paratrooper; Darrell Day, a preacher; Lou Huddleston, an army officer; and Hal Jordan, a computer programmer, also sought the Republican nomination.
 Wendell Fant, a former member of Kissell's staff, was recruited to run as an independent by N.C.
 Families First, but said in June 2010 that he would not run.

 Kissell raised $1,104,141 and spent $1,105,922.
 Johnson raised $1,079,623 and spent $1,066,424.
 Cornelison raised $20,531 and spent the same amount.
 D'Annunzio raised $1,595,547 and spent the same amount.
 Day raised $25,790 and spent the same amount.
 Huddleston raised $215,115 and spent $214,555.
 Jordan raised $210,068 and spent the same amount.